b-i-bob/essential_sql_tips_and_tricks/getting_to_know_your_data.md

 # Tip #5: When to stop looking at data?

 Profile data up to the point where you know enough to make the decisions you need to make.

+# Tip #6: Do not plan to have a column for each month's sales

+Take advantage of the asymmetry between rows (easy to insert and delete) and columns (harder to insert and delete, essentially fixed).
+The columns names act as an interface to processes which use the table.
+Minimizing the changes to the columns will minimize changes to all processes which use the table.

+Because planning spreadsheets have columns for each month (January 2020, February 2020, March 2020, etc.) it seems logical that the database table should have those same columns.
+But the next year 12 additional columns would be needed.
+All processes which use this data would need to be updated or need to be much more dynamic.
+This is possible, but goes against the grain.

+If instead the columns are sales_month and sales_amount a new row can be added each month.
+For human consumption data can be pivoted to show monthly columns after retrieval from the database.